schappag/ptg_biology/README.md

  It is particularly focused on the altered PTG biology found in patients with chronic kidney disease (CKD) on hemodialysis and is designed to serve as a tool for studying secondary hyperparathyroidism and exploring treatment strategies

 ## Key Features
-• Comprehensive Physiology: Captures the complex network regulating PTH, including the effects of ionized calcium (Ca2+), phosphate, and 1,25-dihydroxyvitamin D3 (1,25D).
+- Comprehensive Physiology: Captures the complex network regulating PTH, including the effects of ionized calcium (Ca2+), phosphate, and 1,25-dihydroxyvitamin D3 (1,25D).
-• CaSR-Centric Model: The model's core is the Calcium-Sensing Receptor (CaSR), the crucial regulator of PTG function and biology.
+- CaSR-Centric Model: The model's core is the Calcium-Sensing Receptor (CaSR), the crucial regulator of PTG function and biology.
-• Multi-Timescale Dynamics: Accurately simulates the different timescales of PTG adaptation, from the release of stored PTH within seconds to cellular proliferation over days and weeks.
+- Multi-Timescale Dynamics: Accurately simulates the different timescales of PTG adaptation, from the release of stored PTH within seconds to cellular proliferation over days and weeks.
-• Adaptive Mechanisms: Explicitly models key adaptations such as changes in intracellular PTH degradation, PTH production rate, and PTG cellular proliferation.
+- Adaptive Mechanisms: Explicitly models key adaptations such as changes in intracellular PTH degradation, PTH production rate, and PTG cellular proliferation.
-• Validated Predictions: The model's predictions have been validated against published experimental data for various scenarios, including acute hypocalcemia, hysteresis effects, and the development of secondary hyperparathyroidism [1,2].
+- Validated Predictions: The model's predictions have been validated against published experimental data for various scenarios, including acute hypocalcemia, hysteresis effects, and the development of secondary hyperparathyroidism [1,2].
-• Extensible Framework: Designed to be combined with models of medications (e.g., calcimimetics, [3]) or other physiological systems, such as bone remodelling, to study chronic kidney disease-mineral and bone disorder (CKD-MBD) in greater detail
+- Extensible Framework: Designed to be combined with models of medications (e.g., calcimimetics, [3]) or other physiological systems, such as bone remodelling, to study chronic kidney disease-mineral and bone disorder (CKD-MBD) in greater detail

+## Structure
+ptg_biology/
+│
+├── src/
+│   ├── model.py          # Core model implementation
+│   ├── parameters.py     # Model parameters and constants
+│   ├── utils.py          # Utility functions for simulations
+│   └── visualize.py      # Plotting and visualization tools
+│
+├── data/
+│   ├── input_profiles/   # Example input profiles for Ca²⁺, phosphate, and 1,25D
+│   └── validation/       # Validation data from published studies
+│
+├── notebooks/
+│   ├── simulation.ipynb  # Example simulations and analyses
+│   └── validation.ipynb  # Model validation against published data
+│
+├── tests/
+│   └── test_model.py     # Unit tests for the model
+│
+├── requirements.txt      # Python dependencies
+├── LICENSE               # License information
+└── README.md             # This file

 ## Community Activity
 We welcome feedback and collaboration: